springernature/frontend-toolkits/toolkits/global/packages/global-status-message/README.md

 </div>
 ```

-If you are compiling the handlebars template in the client, this is possible by omitting the `message` and `iconURL` properties in the initial data.
+You can achieve the initial state (without the contents) by omitting the `iconURL` and `message` properties in the data.

 ### Focus